BitCurator/bitcurator-access-webtools/README.md

   * python setup.py build
   * sudo python setup.py install

-# DIMAC Documentation
+# bca-webtools Documentation

-More documentation coming soon.
-DIMAC is currently in alpha; updates will be posted here and on our website at [http://access.bitcurator.net/](http://access.bitcurator.net/) as they become available.
+More documentation coming soon. bca-webtools is currently in alpha; updates will be posted here and on our website at [http://access.bitcurator.net/](http://access.bitcurator.net/) as they become available.

 # License(s)

-DIMAC project documentation, and other non-software products of the DIMAC team are subject to the the Creative Commons Attribution 3.0 Unported license (CC BY 3.0).
+bca-webtools project documentation, and other non-software products of the BitCurator Access team are subject to the the Creative Commons Attribution 3.0 Unported license (CC BY 3.0).

 Unless otherwise indicated, software objects in this repository are distributed under the terms of the GNU General Public License, Version 3.
 See the text file "COPYING" for further details about the terms of this license.